cjunwchen/installokd311/README.md

-Install OKD might be challenge sometime if not prepare properly, the document provides detail steps for the installation.
+Install OKD might be challenge sometime if not prepare properly, the document provides steps for the installation.

 [1] Network Architecture